nextcloud/documentation/developer_manual/general/devenv.rst

 Gather information about server setup
 -------------------------------------

-To get started the basic git repositories need to cloned into the web server's directory.
+To get started the basic git repositories need to cloned into the Web server's directory.
 Depending on the distribution this will either be

 * **/var/www**
 * **/var/www/html**
 * **/srv/http**

-Then identify the user and group the web server is running as and the Apache user and group for the **chown** command will either be
+Then identify the user and group the Web server is running as and the Apache user and group for the **chown** command will either be

 * **http**
 * **www-data**